Order-Preserving outer automorphisms of free and surface groups: Introduction

 \subsection{Acknowledgement}

 The second author would like to thank Alan Reid for pointing out the result in \cite{Eckmann84} which extends \cref{thm:FiniteOrderOP} to the case of closed surface groups, George Domat for various conversations about finite subgroups of $\Out(F_n)$, Carl-Fredrik Nyberg Brodda for corrections on some references regarding Stallings' result.
+The authors would also like to thank the referee(s) for their careful readings.
+Their corrections, suggestions and feedback have improved the content and the exposition of our paper.
 The authors acknowledge the support of the thematic semester in Geometric Group Theory at CRM Montreal where the collaboration started.
-The main idea of \cref{thm:OPViaBurauRep} was conceptualized at ICERM during the Braid Reunion workshop which is supported by the National Science Foundation under Grant No. DMS-1929284.
+The main idea of \cref{thm:OPViaBurauRep} was conceptualized at ICERM during the Braid Reunion workshop, which is supported by the National Science Foundation under Grant No. DMS-1929284.
 Johnson acknowledges the support of the NSF grant DMS-2213213.
-Le acknowledges the support of the AMS Simons Travel Grant.
+Le acknowledges the support of the AMS Simons Travel Grant and of Harry Baik and Korea Advanced Institute of Science and Technology (KAIST) during the preparation of the paper.